 - This ordinance is not a retrofit requirement.
 Many schools may seek to improve any shortcomings found during the evaluation process.
 Schools will be able to complete any work necessary on their own terms—having as long as needed to raise funds and complete that work, without the demand of a time limit.

 - This ordinance requires a life-safety level of evaluation only, submitted to the Department of Building Inspection within three years of the ordinance’s effective date.

 - Continuing our year-long outreach process, the Earthquake Safety Implementation Program will be case managing each school’s individual needs during this process, from addressing concerns during the legislative process to identifying structural engineers to locating finance resources.

 For additional questions and concerns please call us at 415-554-4925.

-Presentations about this legislation
+Presentations about this legislation:

 Private Schools Earthquake Safety Working Group

 the Private Schools Earthquake Safety Working Group Statement.
 This group has completed its work.

 The Private Schools Earthquake Safety Working Group meeting at the EPICENTER

 – December 6, 2012, 9 AM – 11 AM, City Hall Room 370